NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 > This is the Book!
 There is no doubt about it—

-Who is the author trying to convince?
-Himself?
-Just saying "there's no doubt" doesn't make it so.
-This is a problem I see many Muslims have: They think that just saying something  means that it's true, without giving any evidence.
-The Quran is true because it's the word of Allah and it's the word of Allah because it says so, and we can trust what it says because it's true.
+It seems the author has hear about the concept of "convincing" but didn't understand what it meant.
+It seems quite often in the muslim community that they think that "trust me bro" is an authoritative source reference.

 > a guide for those mindful ˹of Allah˺,

 It spells out the purpose of the Quran: An instruction manual.
-Not like the Bible which contains history, wisdom, doctrine, and specific instructions to specific people, the Quran is just a general instruction manual for all times and places.
+This is something many muslims misunderstand about the Bible, which is not some kind of instruction manual.

 > who believe in the unseen, establish prayer, and donate from what We have provided for them,